-Established in 2009, Hope Veterinary Clinic houses 5 vets and we pride ourselves on being passionate about animals.
+Established in 2009, Hope Veterinary Surgery houses 30+ staff, including 10 vets.
 We always strive to make personal and compassionate care our main goal, and each and every one of us treats our patients as if they were our own.

 Our vet consultations cover a wide range of illnesses and preventative healthcare, many of which are listed below.
 We are able to offer a range of vaccines for dogs, cats, rabbits and ferrets and our puppy / kitten consultations include a discussion of issues such as neutering, flea and worm control, pet insurance, microchipping, diets, behaviour and exercise.
 We are experienced in both pet passports and export of pets to common destinations such as Australia and New Zealand.
 Deborah has trained in the Western Approach to veterinary acupuncture.